GodaProjects/ci-testing-spring-boot/README.md

 https://stackoverflow.com/questions/32046334/where-can-i-find-the-sha256-code-of-a-docker-image

 #### Open issues
 Kubernetes does not seem to be updating well.
 The only way to go would be to use sha instead of tags.
 I am not doing that now.
 Later.
+(Change to test Jenkins trigger)

 Gode!
 Gode!
 Gode!